-I find myself very conflicted with the personal stress of my own family’s choices around the return to school next month set against the experience of heroes out there risking their life to save us.
+I find myself very conflicted with the personal stress of my own family’s choices around the return to school thus far set against the experience of heroes out there risking their life to save us.
 Layer this with the historic and long overdue examination of tenets of race and equality in our institutions and 2020 has sure thrown a lot at us.

 My childrens’ decorated 98 year old great-grandfather says that in his memory only the start of WWII compares to the uncertainty we face today.
 It certainly makes for some pretty severe emotional swings.

 The mass of articles on how we, and our schools, will never be the same seems totally right to me one minute and then I remember that I’ve spent enough time in education to have been proven wrong on several sure-to-change-the world movements.

 I think the difference this time is that it's hard to imagine anything approaching the old normal.
 Staggered scheduling, flipped classrooms, virtual office hours, on-and-off quarantine, and home learning are all part of the new conversation.
 Pile on the stress students and families are experiencing through all this and it is clear we need more flexibility for teachers and learners.
 Systems with a willingness to reexamine some of the deep institutional pieces like grades, tests, and for God’s sake, please, seat time will show us the future of school.